dang7up/ai-bridge/README.md

 # AI Bridge 🌉

-> Seamless AI tool session migration, one command away.
+>  Break down tool barriers, let your AI sessions flow freely.

 AI Bridge lets you migrate session history between different AI coding tools.
 Halfway through a conversation in Claude and want to switch to Codex?
 No problem.